yuegao04/docs/docs/quickstart.md

 2. Login to Walrus with the username `admin` and the initial administrator password, and set a new password and Walrus's access address as prompted by the UI.

-> The first time you log in, according to the UI prompt, run the following command on the server to get the initial administrator password.
+> Run the following command on the server to get the initial administrator password.

 ```shell
 sudo docker logs walrus 2>&1 | grep "Bootstrap Admin Password"